llwg/trip1/japan.md

 ![9.5 10:43 GMT+9: the burger](pics/20230905_104342.jpg)

-the food was good ig it tasted about like what was expected. the overall Visit i remember felt a bit awkward though , When my order came out the person said sth about chicken nuggets and i dont think i understood and then they said something in english about chicken nuggets havent come out or sth so sit down and we will bring them to u and i tried to communicate sth like "no its ok i can wait i want to wait bc i dont want to have someone come over" (which i probably communicated by saying sth like "Wait") and then they replied sth like "no just sit down bro" so i sat down staring at my food and then someone came over and gave me my chicken nuggets. and then i decided to sit upstairs, but the only nonawkward spot to sit seemed to be right near the bathrooms , which u could smell. so i went to the Upstairs Upstairs which there absolutely nobody which was nice ig, except one time when someone came up and went into employee room and ig got ready to work and came out and went back downstairs, which doesn't really contain any inherent awkwardness but idk i kind of felt weird Knowing that the Person walked up three flights of stairs to see someone eating alone in the very top floor of a Wendy's, but it was probably just a very normal Day in the Life for them ig. my vibe was also sort of depressing bc someone told me sth like "osaka is known for good food places u should go to some hehe" and i said yeah haha ok and then went to Wendy's bc i was too afraid to try anything else and potentially talk to an irl human.
+the food was good ig it tasted about like what was expected. the overall Visit i remember felt a bit awkward though , When my order came out the person said sth about chicken nuggets and i dont think i understood and then they said something in english about chicken nuggets havent come out or sth so sit down and we will bring them to u and i tried to communicate sth like "no its ok i can wait i want to wait bc i dont want to have someone come over" (which i probably communicated by saying sth like "Wait") and then they replied sth like "no just sit down bro" so i sat down staring at my food and then someone came over and gave me my chicken nuggets. and then i decided to sit upstairs, but the only nonawkward spot to sit seemed to be right near the bathrooms , which u could smell. so i went to the Upstairs Upstairs which had absolutely nobody which was nice ig, except one time when someone came up and went into employee room and ig got ready to work and came out and went back downstairs, which doesn't really contain any inherent awkwardness but idk i kind of felt weird Knowing that the Person walked up three flights of stairs to see someone eating alone in the very top floor of a Wendy's, but it was probably just a very normal Day in the Life for them ig. my vibe was also sort of depressing bc someone told me sth like "osaka is known for good food places u should go to some hehe" and i said yeah haha ok and then went to Wendy's bc i was too afraid to try anything else and potentially talk to an irl human.

 after finishing my Wendy's i basically just walked around 'Shopping' for the rest of the day. there were very large Commercial areas lots of People in these covered sort of Outlet Mall things , and there were Department Stores, etc. i searched for a while to find this very specific little [赤べこ](akabeko) bobblehead cow gacha machine that i had encountered once before and thought would be a nice souvenir for an Family member. i Found it. i Browsed around more just for fun. i used like two other Gacha machines bc i figured i wasnt going to come back to Japan (at least in a while) so go Crazy. also stopped by the good ol [無印良品](muji) and bought socks (both the pairs i had brought had large holes in them by now), some nifty charging-cable retainers that i had seen earlier, and a small notebook and pen which i planned to used to record Details of my Travels but Wrote In Twice And Never Used Again.